nids-io/ampt-monitor/README.md

 event logs for monitored network segments and reports healthcheck alerts to the AMPT manager.
 It is implemented in Python and is simple to deploy.

+## Plugins
-ampt-monitor is intended to be modular in design.
+ampt-monitor is modular.
 The core monitor provides basic runtime functionality, communication with the AMPT manager, and configuration handling.
-Decoupled modules function as plugins capable of reading alert logs or related data for a given sensor technology to extract AMPT healthcheck probe alerts.
-Currently a basic plugin for the Suricata EVE format is provided, and other log formats are planned for future development.
+Plugins read alert logs or related data for a given sensor technology to extract AMPT healthcheck probe alerts.

+ampt-monitor plugins can be found in the nids.io repositories under the [ampt-monitor-plugin][ampt_monitor_plugin] topic.

+## Installation and usage
+This repository carries the `ampt-monitor` core.
+This package as well as one or more monitor plugins should be installed.

+See the [Wiki][wiki] for further documentation.

 Other AMPT components include: